-Familiarity: In familiar context, extraversion, need for closure and social anxiety is more strongly correlated with group creativity than in non-familiar context.
+Familiarity: In non-familiar context, introversion, need for closure and social anxiety is negatively associated with creative outcomes.
+In familiar context, the negative correlation is weaker than in non-familiar context.

-Skill Diversity
+Skill and Knowledge Diversity

 The idea behind skill diversity is similar to familiarity: people who are closer to each other tend to bond easier with others, leading to less perceived stress and a more positive social climate, resulting in better creative outcomes.
 On the contrary, synergy can be difficult to appear in an overly homogeneous group, because every member does not add creative value to others (Nijstad & De Dreu, 2002).
 A group with members who have substantial overlap in skills and knowledge may have limited creativity due to a lack of diversity.
-We will exploratory test the moderation hypothesis by skill diversity.
-Furthermore, this variable is strictly associated with homogeneity in terms of skills and knowledge.
+We exploratory test the moderation hypothesis that skill and knowledge diversity in a group modifies the relationships between personality traits and creative outcomes.